 West Virginia University is pleased to offer a program to help offset the costs associated with quality child care for students who are parents.
 The Student Child Care Assistance Program (SCCAP) provides low-income program eligible WVU students with financial assistance for a portion of their child care expenses.
 SCCAP uses a sliding scale providing financial assistance to several students with limited funds.
 The eligibility guidelines for the program are summarized below.

 - Applicant must be a full-time low-income WVU student enrolled at the main campus.

 - Applicant’s child(ren) must be 0-12yrs of age.

-- Spouse or partner of student must be working more than 20 hours per week or taking a minimum of three credit hours at WVU during each term that assistance is requested.
+- Spouse or partner of student must be working more than 20 hours per week or enrolled full time as a student at an accredited college or university.

 - Students must apply for child care assistance through the Child Care Resource Center at 304-292-7357 prior to completing the West Virginia University Student Child Care Assistance Program application.
 SCCAP Policies and Guidelines

 SCCAP Polices are listed here: SCCAP Policies and Guidelines .
 Students may inquire with questions to the WVU Student Family Resources office.
 To apply for assistance, students may download and complete an application by clicking on the link below or request an application from Student Family Resources: firstname.lastname@example.org or 304-293-5370 or PO Box 6851 Morgantown, WV 26506.

 For students previously enrolled in SCCAPSCCAP Continuation Request Form

 The completed application and all required support documentation must then be submitted to:

 Student Family Resources

 Child Care Providers will submit an invoice to SFR by the end of the month to provide student expense verification in order for the provider to receive reimbursement.